BBC South East: Studios

-The regional broadcasting centre is based in Tunbridge Wells, Kent with local radio studios and television bureaux located in Brighton and Guildford and smaller offices in Hastings, Chatham and Dover.
+The regional broadcasting centre is based in Tunbridge Wells, Kent with local radio studios and television bureaux located in Brighton and Guildford.
 BBC South East is the only one of the BBC regions not based in a major city.

 The Tunbridge Wells studios are located in The Great Hall, a historic building previously used as public rooms, photography studios, a performance venue, a cinema, a dancing school and until 1980, a nightclub called Carriages.
 In 1980, the building was severely damaged by fire.
 It was renovated and bought and now contains an arcade of shops, a hidden car park and the headquarters of BBC South East and BBC Radio Kent.
 The studios, as is now the trend with most modern developments, can be viewed by the public through tours or through the display windows into the offices from the public areas.
 Until late 2015, the complex contained a BBC Shop.